Scrivito/scrivito_section_widget/README.md

 # ScrivitoSectionWidgets

-Add some widgets to your app to seperate some content.
+Add some widgets to your app to seperate the content in vertical parts.
-This gem will add a Section, Video and Parallax effect to your app.
+This gem will add a Section, Headervideo and a Parallax effect to your app.

 ## Installation